cyberark/conjur/apidocs/src/show_permitted_roles.md

 + Parameters
   + <!-- include(partials/account_param.md) -->
   + kind: variable (string) - kind of resource requested
-  + id: db-password (string) - the identifier of the resource
+  + identifier: db-password (string) - the identifier of the resource
   + privilege: execute (string) - roles permitted to exercise this privilege are shown